amyreese/znc-push/README.md

 *   Highlights: Strings to trigger a channel notification, in addition to the default highlight when your nick is mentioned.

-*   Nick blacklist: List of nicks to never send notifications from, e.g. channel bots.

 ### Settings